DavAug/chi/README.md

 ## About

-**Erlotinib** is an open source Python package hosted on GitHub, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.
+**Chi** is an open source Python package hosted on GitHub, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.

-The main features of erlotinib are
+The main features of chi are

 - Simulation of mechanistic dose response models (differential equations) for arbitrary dosing regimens.